 Students will learn a range of Personal Transferable Skills, including Study Skills, as outlined in the Programme Specification.
 Some of this material, e.g. time management is covered in the appropriate Induction Programme.
 Students are explicitly tutored on their approach to both group and individual projects.

-Numeracy support is available through Maths Aid.

-Help with academic writing is available from the Writing Centre.
+Numeracy support is available through Maths Aid and help with academic writing is available from the Writing Development Centre (further information is available from the Robinson Library).

-Academic support
+Academic and Pastoral support